 What is a SIPP?

 A SIPP is a type of personal pension that gives you control and flexibility over your retirement pot.
 Unlike workplace pensions where you’ve got to contribute at least 5% of your earnings, with a SIPP, you can decide how much you want to pay in, and with Wealthify, your money will typically be invested in a large range of investments.
 And that’s not all.
 If you choose to invest in a SIPP, you’ll receive a little gift from the government.
 What is it, you ask?
-Well, for every contribution you make to your personal pension, you’ll get a 25% top up.
+Well, for every pension contribution you make, you’ll get a 25% top up.
 In other words, if you want to make a £100 investment, you’ll only need to pay £80 in your account, and the government will add £20 to your pot.
 Over the long-term, this little help from the government could help boost your pension pot and potential returns.

 What are the key differences between Stocks and Shares ISAs and SIPPs?